 - Make a list of back to school shopping items and take your child out for a special day of preparing for their first day of school

-- Help your child to be independant with activities like handwashing, using the bathroom, organizing their belongings, packing a backpack, putting on shoes
+- Help your child to be independent with activities like hand washing, using the bathroom, organizing their belongings, packing a backpack, putting on shoes

 - Plan a celebratory breakfast on the morning of their first day — make a big deal out of this important milestone!

 - Get involved with the child’s school — helping in the classroom, with fundraising activities, or on school trips

 - Keep open communication with the child’s teacher and principal